tpai/aoc-2020/README.md

 Advent of Code 2020 ⭐
 ===

-Record my challenge of AOC 2020 and some thoughts for solutions.
+My challenge record of AOC 2020 and some thoughts for solutions.

 ## Usage